john-cd/rust_howto/bk/drafts/language/traits.md

 {{#include traits.incl.md}}

+## Trait Syntax {#trait}

 Traits are a way to define shared behavior that types (structs, enums, etc.) can implement.
-They are similar to interfaces or abstract classes in other languages.
+They are similar to interfaces or abstract classes in other languages. {{i:Trait}} methods{{hi:Methods}} are in scope only when their trait is.

-## Trait Syntax {#skip}

 ```rust,editable
 {{#include ../../crates/language/tests/traits/traits.rs:example}}
 ```

-{{i:Trait}} methods{{hi:Methods}} are in scope only when their trait is.

-## Default Implementation {#default-implementation}
+## Default Method Implementation {#default-implementation}

 Traits can provide default implementations for their methods.
-This allows types that implement the trait to use the default implementation or override it with their own custom implementation.
+This allows types that implement the trait to use the default implementation or override it with their own custom implementation:

 ```rust,editable
 {{#include ../../crates/language/tests/traits/traits2.rs:example}}